apollographql/subscriptions-transport-ws/docs/source/setup.md

 `PubSub` is a class that exposes a simple `publish` and `subscribe` API.

-It sits between your application's logic and the GraphQL subscriptions engine - it receives a publish command from your app logic and pushing it to your GraphQL execution engine.
+It sits between your application's logic and the GraphQL subscriptions engine - it receives a publish command from your app logic and pushes it to your GraphQL execution engine.

 `graphql-subscriptions` exposes a default `PubSub` class you can use for a simple usage of data publication.